 - Link together the records of you and anyone that you have advised is your financial associate including previous and subsequent names of parties to the account.
 Links between financial associates will remain on your and their files until such time as you or your partner successfully files for a disassociation with the credit reference agencies.

-6. Supply to us:-
+ii.
+Supply to us:

-- Public information such as County Court Judgments (CCJs) and bankruptcies.
+- Public information such as County Court Judgments (CCJs) and bankruptcies;

-- Electoral Register information.
+- Electoral Register information; and

 - Fraud prevention information.

-- Credit reference agencies will record the details that are supplied on your personal account including previous and subsequent names of parties to the account and how you manage it/them.
+- Credit reference agencies will record the details that are supplied on your personal account including previous and subsequent names of parties to the account and how you manage it/them;

 - Records shared with credit reference agencies remain on file for 6 years after they are closed whether settled by you or defaulted.